mattjennings/vite-plugin-excalibur-resources/README.md

 }
 ```

 **Note** these types are generated when you start your dev server or build your project.
 If you notice them not updating during development (i.e missing files), try restarting your server.
+If you're using VS Code, also try 'Restart TS Server' via the command palette.

 ## Overriding resource type